Guidelines for Blood Donation After Travel to Africa

 By adhering to these guidelines, individuals who have traveled to Africa can help ensure the safety of blood transfusions and protect the health of those receiving blood.
 It is important to inform the blood bank staff about any travel history or health concerns during the donation process and to wait the required amount of time before donating.

-Read More Can you still travel to south africa
+Read More How safe is it to travel to western africa